Plain writing compliance report, April 13, 2019

 - Greg Scott, Assistant Staff Director, Information Division, Office of Communications, is the Federal Election Commission’s Senior Official Responsible for Plain Writing.

-- The FEC’s Plain Language Coordinators are Amy Kort, Performance Manager, Office of the Deputy Staff Director for Management and Administration, and Robert Kahn, Attorney, Administrative Law Team, Office of General Counsel.
+- The FEC’s Plain Language Coordinators are Amy Kort, Performance Manager, Office of the Deputy Staff Director for Management and Administration, and Robert Kahn, Acting Assistant General Counsel, Administrative Law Team, Office of General Counsel.

 Communications in plain language

 The FEC has a long-standing commitment to using plain language in its publications and other documents.
 Specific examples include:

 - Campaign Guides and other print and on-line documents that help candidates, political committees and the public understand and comply with the campaign finance laws.
 (See https://www.fec.gov/help-candidates-and-committees/.)

 - Educational videos on YouTube that briefly describe specific requirements of the campaign finance law.
 (See https://www.youtube.com/FECTube.)

 - Our Record news blog provides timely information about the latest developments at the FEC and in federal campaign finance law.
 (See https://www.fec.gov/updates/?update_type=fec-record.)

 - We have posted information on the agency’s intranet site that describes requirements of the Plain Writing Act of 2010, including a PowerPoint presentation and links to additional resources.
 This information reaches all FEC employees.